Chicago to Las Vegas drive: Road trip Chicago – Yellowstone National Park – Las Vegas

 I recently visited Chicago because of a business trip and I completely loved the city.
 Although I only spent one day there, it was more than enough to see the highlights.
 If you are interested in seeing some museums, it would be better to stay some extra days.
 In the part near our hotel, I was walking the street and seeing all these European looking houses and some cute little pubs and restaurants.
 It reminded me a little bit of Boston.

-At Des Moines airport we rented our car from Alamo.
-We booked this through Car Del Mar and had the best prices and service.
-Our first car didn’t have cruise control, so the boyfriend was like: nope, not doing that.
+The first car we picked up at the airport of Des Moines didn’t have cruise control, so the boyfriend was like nope, not doing that.
 He went back to ask for another car and got one without a problem.
 Later on, we (and especially my boyfriend) were so happy with cruise control.

 Start road trip: Des Moines – Sioux Falls